How high are realtors’ and lawyers’ fees in Germany? What about other property purchase costs?

 |€10,000 – €5 million||increase of €15 for every €10,000|

 |Source: Global Property Guide|

-The buyer mus pay registration fee to have his name entered in the local land registry (Grundbuch) as the legal owner.
-Registration fee is fixed by law depends on the value of the property.
+The buyer must pay registration fee to have his name entered in the local land registry (Grundbuch) as the legal owner.
+Registration fee is fixed by law, depending on the value of the property.